Sky Cinema: 1989–1998: early years

-1998–2007: Digital era
+1998–2007: digital era

 The launch of Sky Digital from the new Astra 28.2°E satellite position on 1 October 1998 was accompanied by a major expansion of channels.
 Sky Premier and Sky MovieMax both added three multiplex channels each (Sky Premier 2 to 4 and Sky MovieMax 2 to 4), Sky Cinema launched Sky Cinema 2, and additionally, Sky Premier Widescreen – at the time was the only channel devoted to showing widescreen films were all launched exclusively on digital satellite.
-Also on the same year (15 November), Sky MovieMax and Sky Premier launched on the ONdigital terrestrial platform.
+Also on the same year (15 November), Sky MovieMax and Sky Premier launched on ITV Digital terrestrial platform.
 On 1 October 1999, Sky MovieMax 5 was launched.

 From 1 July 2002, as the Sky Movies channels saw yet another rebranding exercise, the Sky Premier channels were renamed Sky Movies Premier, the Sky MovieMax channels became Sky Movies Max and the Sky Cinema channels became Sky Movies Cinema.
 Eventually in June 2003, Sky listened to demands for more widescreen films, the service was closed and the majority of films on the remaining channels were actually shown in widescreen.
 On 1 November 2003, the Sky Movies Premier and Sky Movies Max channels were all brought under one banner as simply Sky Movies 1 to 9.
 At the same time, Sky Movies Cinema 1 and 2 became Sky Cinema 1 and 2.

 Sky Movies along with numerous other channels became available to watch via Sky Mobile TV in 2005, in partnership with Vodafone.
 From 30 January 2006, Sky Movies 9 and the new Sky Movies 10 started broadcasting from 5.00pm to 3.00am.
 They were PIN-protected, meaning that for the first time when films with a 15 certificate were able to be shown as early as 5.00pm.
 With the launch of Sky HD, the two channels were also available in a high-definition format.

-2007–2016: Sky Movies goes categorised
+2007–2016: Sky Movies gets categorised

 Sky Movies was overhauled on 4 April 2007, when the different channels became dedicated to different genres, but three of the HD channels have launched already before the other: